 In recent years, "Doctor Who" has increasingly explored the emotional complexities of its companions, acknowledging the toll that time travel can take on their mental health.
 The modern era of the show has featured companions who are more vocal about their fears, doubts, and anxieties, challenging the Doctor's often reckless behavior and demanding a greater understanding of their needs.

 Similarly, Ryan Sinclair, a companion who struggled with dyspraxia, brought a unique perspective to the TARDIS crew.
-Ryan's experiences highlighted the challenges faced by individuals with disabilities and the importance of inclusivity in adventure.
+Practically speaking, ryan's experiences highlighted the challenges faced by individuals with disabilities and the importance of inclusivity in adventure.
 His decision to leave the TARDIS was motivated by a desire to return to his family and to build a more stable life for himself.

-Furthermore, fan discussions and online forums have played a significant role in shaping the portrayal of companions in modern "Doctor Who."
-Fans have increasingly voiced their concerns about the treatment of companions, criticizing storylines that prioritize the Doctor's character development over the companions' emotional well-being.
+What's more, fan discussions and online forums have played a significant role in shaping the portrayal of companions in modern "Doctor Who.And " Fans have increasingly voiced their concerns about the treatment of companions, criticizing storylines that prioritize the Doctor's character development over the companions' emotional well-being.
 This feedback has influenced the show's writers and producers, leading to a greater emphasis on character-driven narratives and a more nuanced exploration of the companion's experience.

 Tips and Expert Advice: Navigating the Emotional Landscape of Time Travel (and Life)